Suyashavarpe7/Digital-clock-ui/README.md

 # ⏰ Digital Clock UI

-A sleek, creative digital clock user‑interface built with [  ] — displays time beautifully,attractives and updates in real time, with optional styles and animations.
+A creative digital clock user‑interface built with [  ] — displays time beautifully,attractives and updates in real time, with optional styles and animations.

 ---